-Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection would consist of the addition of a second southbound left-turn lane.
+Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the addition of a second southbound left-turn lane on Park Victoria Drive.
 The implementation of this improvement would improve intersection level of service to LOS D.